Reveltek/Overview/ORBITAL Mission/Social Benefits of UBF.md

 ## Greater social impact:
 By promoting ethical and sustainable practices, the UBF can help organizations have a positive social impact and contribute to the greater good

+## SWARM Intelligence
+Promotes the use of SWARM Intelligence, Agile Methodology, and DROID Ops frameworks, which are all geared towards maximizing productivity and promoting collaboration.